ruuddrummen/react-signal-forms/README.md

 ## Your first form

-Start by initializing your form component and field hook, including the extensions you want to use.
+Start by initializing your form component and field hook, including the extensions you want to use:

 ```tsx
 // Add extensions, replace extensions, or plug in your own.